Emma Brossard: Early life and education

 Emma Beatriz Brossard y Jacobsen was born on October 1, 1928, in Santurce, San Juan, Puerto Rico.
 Her mother, Alice Thelma Jacobsen was of Danish and Venezuelan descent.
 Her father, Eugene Eduard "Gene" Brossard, was a lawyer and former Attorney General of the State of Wisconsin.
 Gene Brossard was the District Manager for Eastern Venezuela for the Mene Grande Oil Company, a subsidiary of Gulf Oil Corporation.
 A pilot, he mapped much of Venezuela from the air for oil exploration.
 Through her father, Emma Brossard had an early introduction to the Venezuelan oil industry.
 Indeed, she was raised in Venezuela, her great-great-grandfather started the first oil company in Venezuela in 1878, and when Gene Brossard founded Mene Grande's oil camp San Tomé, Venezuela in 1940, the family moved there.

 Brossard received her Bachelor of Arts degree from University of Wisconsin at Madison in 1950, writing a dissertation on The Mene Grande Oil Company of Venezuela.
 After graduation, she worked for Mene Grande in San Tomé, Venezuela.
 On 21 November 1951, Brossard married law student, George I. Peterson at St. Raphael's Cathedral in Madison, Wisconsin.
 Brossard and Peterson had three sons, all born in Venezuela.

-Brossard continued her education at Claremont Graduate University (CGU), earning an Education Certificate and a master's degree in Government in 1968.
+Brossard continued her education at Claremont Graduate University (CGU), earning an Education Certificate and a master's degree in government in 1968.
 Her master's thesis was titled The Military Government of Marcos Pérez Jiménez.
 She received her doctorate in political science from CGU in 1971, writing her dissertation on Rómulo Betancourt, a former president of Venezuela.
+Part of her research for her doctoral dissertation included an interview with Rómulo Betancourt in 1970, of which there is an audio recording.